sub0-l3/wordnet-sinatra-app/Readme.txt

 # login as user
 sudo docker exec -it  9c799613c339 bash

+# check listening ports inside the Container
+netstat -an | grep LISTEN
+# OR
+curl localhost:4567

 # make some changes in src code & restart to see changes
 sudo docker restart 9c799613c339

+# open in browser below URL
+localhost:4567

+* Issues faced *

+- networking - curl (56) Recv failure: Connection reset by peer
+# adding the below line in dictionary.rb file fixed the issue
+# as the port was not reachable from outside the Container
+  set :bind, '0.0.0.0'